-- Patients find it extremely painful to constantly provide their medical information to multiple Providers.
-They also face difficulty accessing Patient information, inefficient medical and claim processes, managing care gaps and risks, and misdiagnosis.
+- Patients find it extremely painful to constantly provide their medical information to multiple providers, thus running the risk of misdiagnosis and care gaps.
+Moreover, scattered and incomplete information leads to problems in claims.

-- Payors are challenged by accessing Patient information across varying Providers, the lack of technical interoperability between Payors and other Payors, managing Patient care gaps and risks, data standardization, and data integrity.
+- Payors are challenged by an inability to access patient information across varying providers, the lack of technical interoperability between Payors and other Payors, and the lack of data standardization.

-- Providers are challenged by accessing patient information across varying Providers and Payors.
-They need to balance the pressures of providing the best care for Patients with the ever-increasing complexities of administrative, clinical and regulatory standards, and requirements.
+- Providers need to access the right patient information across different providers and payors to be able to provide the best patient care given the ever-increasing complexities of administrative, clinical, and regulatory standards, and requirements.

-- Provides faster, real-time access to quality data.
+- Provides faster, real-time access to the holistic view of data.

-⟶ Enables automated data retrieval from EHRs and submissions of quality data through use of standards-based APIs.
+- Enables automated data retrieval from EHRs and submission of quality data through the use of standards-based application programming interfaces.

 - Promotes Interoperability.